rwh9609-bit/aetherion-trading-service/frontend/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser (development mode).

+Production deployment typically lives at https://app.aetherion.trade.
+When building for production you can set an explicit gRPC endpoint by exporting:

+REACT_APP_GRPC_HOST=https://app.aetherion.trade

+If unset, the app will attempt to use the current window origin, falling back to localhost:8080 for development.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.